GoHappy-Club/Go-Happy-Client/README.md

 # Zoom Setup
     - If 'mobilertc' file not already downloaded go to scripts folder and run 'downloadFiles' script using 'node downloadFiles.js'
-    - To build an app with zoom, run the 'setupZoom' script
+    - To build an app with zoom, run the 'installZoom' script
     - To build a development build, run the 'removeZoom' script
     - For zoom integrated app, Change two files
         - index.js :- uncommend the zoom sdk provider code and it's import